crnicavic/dumbgrad/README.md

 # nn-proof-of-concept

-A pretty bad implementation that I used to get my head around things.
+Making this public because convenience despite being incomplete A pretty bad implementation that is intended for experiments.
 Implemented in ruby because I felt like it.